 Parsing (transforming concrete syntax into abstract syntax) is usually more delicate.
 Caml offers several tools to help write parsers: on the one hand, Caml versions of the lexer generator Lex and the parser generator Yacc (see chapter 12), which handle LALR(1) languages using pushdown automata; on the other hand, a predefined type of streams (of characters or tokens) and pattern-matching over streams, which facilitate the writing of recursive-descent parsers for LL(1) languages.
 An example using ocamllex and ocamlyacc is given in chapter 12.
 Here, we will use stream parsers.
+The syntactic support for stream parsers is provided by the Camlp4 preprocessor, which can be loaded into the interactive toplevel via the #load directive below.

 '''

+#load "camlp4o.cma";;

+Camlp4 Parsing version 3.04

 open Genlex;;

 let lexer = make_lexer ["("; ")"; "+"; "-"; ""; "/"];;

 val lexer : char Stream.t -> Genlex.token Stream.t = <fun>

 '''